-- 5.1 Gas Chromatograph-Any instrument having a flame ionization detector that can be operated at the conditions given in Table 1.
-The system should have sufficient sensitivity to obtain a minimum peak height response for 10 mg/kg n-butylbenzene of twice the height of the signal background noise. - 5.2 Columns-The choice of column is based on resolution requirements.
+5.1 Gas Chromatograph-Any instrument having a flame ionization detector that can be operated at the conditions given in Table 1.
+The system should have sufficient sensitivity to obtain a minimum peak height response for 10 mg/kg n-butylbenzene of twice the height of the signal background noise.

+5.2 Columns-The choice of column is based on resolution requirements.
 Any column may be used that is capable of resolving all significant impurities from isopropylbenzene and from the internal standard.
-The columns and conditions described in Table 1 have been used successfully and shall be used as referee in cases of dispute. - 5.3 Recorder-Chromatographic data systems are preferred but electronic integration may be used if the user can demonstrate that the results are consistent with the precision statement.
-Recorders are not considered adequate for meeting the precision requirements of this standard.
+The columns and conditions described in Table 1 have been used successfully and shall be used as referee in cases of dispute.

+5.3 Recorder-Electronic integration is recommended.